 Bodies, Botanicals & Bindings: Reimagining Rare Books

-The exhibition uses some of the University's extensive special collections to explore the history and materiality of rare books as well as the creativity they can inspire.
+The exhibition draws on the collections to explore both the history and materiality of rare books and the creativity they can inspire.

 “From bindings to bookplates and endpieces to annotations, books tell stories, reminding us of the lives of their owners as much as changes in communication and technology,” said University archivist Caroline Brown, one of the curators of the exhibition.

 “A selection of remarkable books from our collection are on display.
 Taking inspiration from the wonderful illustrations and content within the books, or simply by the way they are put together, artists and writers have created their own pieces of work which are exhibited for the first time here.”

 A rare book is broadly defined as one printed between the invention of moveable type in the mid-15th century and the mechanisation of print more than 300 years later.
 Before the industrialisation of printing, every aspect of creating a book was a manual process, from making the paper it is printed on by hand to the binding, which is individual to every book in both material and decoration.

 As such, rare books are both unique objects and historical artefacts.
 Each has an individual history, having been passed through different owners, often in multiple countries, and being read and kept for different purposes.